Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bills stats and trends

-- Buffalo has three wins against the spread in four games this season.
+- In Buffalo's four games this year, it has three wins against the spread.

-- Buffalo's games this season have hit the over on one of four set point totals (25%).
+- Buffalo's games this season have eclipsed the over/under one time in four opportunities (25%).

-- The Bills average 33.5 points per game, the same number the Chiefs surrender.
+- This year the Bills rack up the same number of points per game that the Chiefs surrender (31.3).

 - When Buffalo puts up more than 31.3 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Buffalo churns out over 437.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Buffalo is 2-0 against the spread and 2-0 overall when the team amasses over 437.8 yards.

-- The Bills have four turnovers this season, equal to the number of takeaways for the Chiefs.
+- This year the Bills have turned the ball over four times, while the Chiefs have forced 4 turnovers.

 Home and road insights